SO I belong to a “Word of the Day” email thing. Yah. It’s a thing. If you want to get pretend smart, HERE is how you sign up.

 See photo below.

 Those were uncooked vegetables.
-Here’s some roasted ones for good measure.
+Here are some roasted ones for good measure.

 Buddha Bowl construction² is similar to just making a regular salad in that it is exactly the same with no difference soooooooooo.
 Yeah.